William S. Burroughs: Legacy

 Burroughs is frequently counted among the great writers of the 20th century.
 Norman Mailer described Burroughs as the "only American novelist living today who may conceivably be possessed by genius".
 Beyond the influence of his prose, Burroughs is also noted for his concepts and attitude.
 Prominent admirers of his work have included British critic and biographer Peter Ackroyd, the rock critic Lester Bangs, the philosopher Gilles Deleuze and the authors Michael Moorcock, J. G. Ballard, Angela Carter, Jean Genet, William Gibson, Alan Moore, Kathy Acker, and Ken Kesey.
 German writer Carl Weissner, who translated Burroughs for German readers, frequently wrote cut-up texts in a manner reminiscent of Burroughs.

 Burroughs continues to be named as an influence by contemporary writers of fiction.
 Both the New Wave and, especially, the cyberpunk schools of science fiction are indebted to him.
 Admirers from the late 1970s – early 1980s milieu of this subgenre include William Gibson and John Shirley.
 The British slipstream fiction magazine Interzone (launched in 1982) was named in tribute to his work.
-He is also cited as a major influence by musicians Roger Waters, David Bowie, Patti Smith, Genesis P-Orridge, Ian Curtis, Lou Reed, Laurie Anderson, Todd Tamanend Clark, John Zorn, Tom Waits, Gary Numan, and Kurt Cobain.
+He is also cited as a major influence by musicians Roger Waters, David Bowie, Patti Smith, Genesis P-Orridge, Ian Curtis, Lou Reed, Dutch musician and painter Herman Brood, Icehouse, Laurie Anderson, Todd Tamanend Clark, John Zorn, Tom Waits, Gary Numan, and Kurt Cobain.
 A number of musical groups across a variety of genres use band names that are direct references to Burroughs' works, including Soft Machine, The Insect Trust, Steely Dan, two bands called Naked Lunch (one British and one Austrian), Interzone, Thin White Rope, Clem Snide, and Success Will Write Apocalypse Across the Sky.

 Ira Silverberg commented on the writer's development in the film William S. Burroughs: A Man Within:

 Usually, the most radical work tends to come from the upper classes, because they're trying so hard to shop so hard to get away from their roots.
 So he's a fascinating character uniquely American in that regard.
 I don't think that work could have existed had he not been breaking away from an incredibly patrician Midwestern background.